MrHombre/tetris/README.md

 **Everything**

 Specifically
-- add Collision detection to the right and left side of the arena, so the blocks wont go off screen.
+- ~~add Collision detection to the right and left side of the arena, so the blocks wont go off screen.~~

+ - rotating blocks

+ - adding score maybe

+ - and other blocks + colors